yohanesdl9/SPK-Asisten-Terbaik/README.md

 # DSS Best STIKI Practicum Class Assistant

-Web-based decision support system program to determine the best STIKI practicum assistant using the TOPSIS method.
+Web-based decision support system program to determine the best STIKI practicum assistant using the AHP-TOPSIS method.
 Made by STIKI Malang students for final task of Decision Support System course in STIKI Malang.

 List of Author :